-As oil palm growers, we want to make sure that we give the best fertilizers to our palms to get good growth and yield.
+As oil palm growers, we want to make sure that we give the best fertilizers to our palms to get optimum growth and yield.
 Yet, when it comes to Phosphate fertilizers, a lot of planters and plantation owners choose the cheapest source.

-Phosphate is one of the macro nutrients needed by oil palm and it is not wise to only be penny wise and pound foolish.
+Phosphate is one of the macro nutrients needed by oil palm and it is not wise to only be penny wise but pound foolish.
 You may think that you are reducing cost but in fact you are wasting fertilizer input, increasing cost of operation and losing opportunity cost in terms of yield loss!

 Take a look at this chart below.